 A review of Wilderness Hotel Nangu

 We had rented a car to get around the area (hard to imagine any other way to get around) and found the driving on the snow-packed roads to be pretty easy.
+I’ve done a deeper post on driving in Lapland in winter, including tips, safety, & rental cars.
 We got checked in easily and then hauled our stuff to our cabin.

 Since dinner service was already in session (and it was alreaady dark), we headed that way and then explored our cabin later.
 One thing to note is that Nangu offers a handful of different accommodations, including the glass dome cabins, a panoramic log cabin, regular rooms, and a fascinating glass hut set right on Lake Inari.

 You might also like: Why A Neck Gaiter Is The Winter Travel Item You Didn’t Know You Needed

 The half dome cabins